Sir Richard Poore, 4th Baronet: Naval career

 Poore served in the Naval Brigade as part of the Perak expedition to Malaya in 1875.
 He also took part in the Bombardment of Alexandria in 1882 and the unsuccessful Nile Expedition to Khartoum to relieve General Gordon in 1884.
 He became captain of HMS Hawke in 1897 and in that capacity was involved in operations that led to the pacification of Crete later that year.
 In April 1898 he was appointed in command of the battleship HMS Illustrious, also serving in the Mediterranean.

 On 9 March 1900 he was appointed flag captain to HMS Vivid, flagship and yacht to the port admiral at Devonport, for command of the RN Barracks.
 In June 1901, he was appointed a Naval Aide de Camp to King Edward VII.
 He transferred to a more operative command in December 1902, when he was appointed Captain of the pre-dreadnought battleship HMS Jupiter, serving in the Channel Fleet.

-He became Rear Admiral for the Mediterranean and Channel Fleet in 1904 and Commander-in-Chief of the Australia Station in 1908.
+He was promoted rear-admiral on 30 August 1903, and became Rear Admiral for the Mediterranean and Channel Fleet in 1904.
+After promotion to vice-admiral on 1 March 1907, he became Commander-in-Chief of the Australia Station in 1908.
 Finally he became Commander-in-Chief, The Nore in 1911, serving in that post into World War I. He retired in 1917.
 On 19 July 1920, he was appointed a deputy lieutenant of Wiltshire.